This dutch oven chicken breast recipe is juicy, simple, and creamy, too! Grab some boneless chicken breast and make this one-pot dinner!

 - ¼ cup flour: $0.05

-The total amount for this recipe comes out to be around $7.19 or roughly $1.80 per serving!
-This recipe is perfect on a budget!
+The total amount for this recipe comes out to be around $14.01 or roughly $3.50 per serving!

 Tried this recipe?
 Please leave a ⭐⭐⭐⭐⭐ rating in the comments below!
 I would really appreciate your feedback!